yijiano/tp/docs/team/cnivedit.md

     - What it does: Loads data stored in the local CSV file.
     - Justification: Enables loading of previously saved data.
     - Highlights: Loads any data on disk, skips corrupt lines.
+- **New Feature**: Added ListCommand class
+    - What it does: The class is responsible for handling the execution of the list command ([#7](https://github.com/AY2425S1-CS2113-W14-4/tp/pull/7)).
+    - Justification: Abstraction of the list command, inheriting from the base command class.
+    - Highlights: Receives ItemMap instance and lists items.
+- **New Feature**: Added FindItemCommand class
+    - What it does: The class is responsible for handling the execution of the find command ([#20](https://github.com/AY2425S1-CS2113-W14-4/tp/pull/20)).
+    - Justification: Abstraction of the find command, inheriting from the base command class.
+    - Highlights: Receives item name to search for and executes the command.
 - **Code contributed**: [RepoSense link](https://nus-cs2113-ay2425s1.github.io/tp-dashboard/?search=cnivedit&sort=groupTitle&sortWithin=title&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=true&checkedFileTypes=docs~functional-code~test-code~other&since=2024-09-20&tabOpen=true&tabType=authorship&tabAuthor=yijiano&tabRepo=AY2425S1-CS2113-W14-4%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code~other&authorshipIsBinaryFileTypeChecked=false&authorshipIsIgnoredFilesChecked=false)
 - **Project Management**:
     - Helped maintain some issues, opening